Legends Class is aimed at Old School more full bodies trucks that hit the rocks of Milbrodale from 2001 to 2010.

 Rule Changes & Amendments – The event organisers reserve the right to make changes or amendments to the rules at any time prior to commencement of the event.

-For TTC2014 and onwards, Verification (was previously known as Scrutineering) carries points totalling 100.
+Verification (was previously known as Scrutineering) carries points totaling 100.
 Please take the time to look closely at the detail relating to Verification, as it will be in any teams favour to obtain maximum points.

-Please make sure that the below sheets are used as a check list in the lead up to the event, as points will be awarded only on the first time Verification check list that is carried out.
+Please make sure that the below sheets are used as a check list in the lead up to the event.

 The following verification points are available as a PDF for download.